Laddie Boy

 Laddie Boy was a faithful dog.
 When the president played golf and hit a tree, Laddie Boy would run up to the tree and retrieve the ball.
 Laddie Boy had his own hand-carved chair to sit in during Cabinet meetings.
-The White House held birthday parties for the dog, invited other neighborhood dogs to join, and served them dog biscuit cake.
-Newspapers published mock interviews with the dog.
-Laddie Boy had a caretaker.
+The White House held birthday parties for Laddie Boy, invited other neighborhood dogs to join, and served them dog biscuit cake.
+Newspapers published mock interviews with Laddie Boy, who also had a caretaker.

-He was the first "First Dog" to be regularly covered in the national press.

-Harding and his wife Florence shared a love of animals and the First Lady, also an advocate for the care of abused and neglected animals, soon began employing this handsome dog as a poster child for the national promotion of animal rights issues.
+Laddie Boy was the first pet to be known as "First Dog" and first to be regularly covered in the national press.
+Harding and his wife Florence shared a love of animals and the First Lady, also an advocate for the care of abused and neglected animals, soon began employing Laddie Boy as a poster child for the national promotion of animal rights issues.

-Purportedly, the dog howled constantly for three days prior to President Harding's death in August 1923 at the Palace Hotel in San Francisco, knowing of his master's imminent demise.
+Laddie Boy purportedly howled constantly for three days prior to President Harding's death in August 1923, at the Palace Hotel in San Francisco, knowing of his master's imminent demise.
 In memory of President Harding and honoring his former employment as a paperboy, newsboys collected 19,134 pennies to be remelted and sculpted into a statue of Laddie Boy.
 Harding's widow died before the statue was completed in 1927 and the statue was presented to the Smithsonian Institution.
-Harding's death and the dog were commemorated in song.
+Harding's death and Laddie Boy were commemorated in song.

-After the president's death in 1923, Florence Harding gave the Airedale to Harry Barker, her favorite Secret Service agent.
-She knew her poor health wouldn't allow her to look after the dog properly.
-Harry took Laddie home to his family in Boston, and the dog lived a very normal life and was much loved by the Barker family.
-Laddie's death in 1929 was proclaimed in newspaper headlines across the country.
+After the president's death in 1923, Florence gave Laddie Boy to her favorite Secret Service agent Harry Barker, as she knew her poor health would not allow her to look after Laddie Boy properly.
+Barker took Laddie Boy home to his family in Boston, where Laddie Boy lived a normal life and was loved by the Barker family.
+Laddie Boy's death in 1929 was proclaimed in newspaper headlines across the country.

 Laddie is immortalized in bronze along Harding in Rapid City, South Dakota, as part of its "City of Presidents" art installation of presidential statues.

-In the summer of 2012, Laddie Boy's unique collar, fashioned from Alaskan gold nuggets, was stolen from the Harding Home and Museum.
+In 2012, Laddie Boy's unique collar, fashioned from Alaskan gold nuggets, was stolen from the Harding Home and Museum.